raynoldtan/ThirdParty-v2212-DLB/BUILD.md

       set(VTK_BUILD_VERSION 0)

 ### ParaView
-- **ParaView-5.0.1** is the last version for which the OpenFOAM reader modules (eg, to visualize a `blockMeshDict`) work in their present form.

 - Building ParaView requires CMake, qmake and a `qt` development files.
   Use the `-cmake`, `-qmake` and `-qt-*` options for `makeParaView` as required.
   See additional notes below about [making Qt](#makeQt) if necessary.

+#### 5.3.0
+- Compiles without patching.
+  No known issues with the native OpenFOAM reader.

 #### 5.2.0
-- Compiles without patching, but the OpenFOAM reader modules (eg, to visualize a `blockMeshDict`) have not yet been migrated to this version.
-Note that the native OpenFOAM reader appears to be partially broken in this version.
+- Compiles without patching, but the native OpenFOAM reader appears to be partially broken in this version.

 #### 4.4.0/5.0.0/5.0.1/5.1.2